AdobeDocs/experience-platform.en/help/data-governance/policies/user-guide.md

 # Data usage policies user guide

 Adobe Experience Platform Data Governance provides a user interface that allows you to create and manage data usage policies.
-This document provides an overview of the actions you can perform in the _Policies_ workspace in the Experience Platform UI.
+This document provides an overview of the actions you can perform in the _Policies_ workspace in the [!DNL Experience Platform] UI.

 ## Prerequisites

-This guide requires a working understanding of the following Experience Platform concepts:
+This guide requires a working understanding of the following [!DNL Experience Platform] concepts:

 - [Data Governance](../home.md)
 - [Data usage policies](./overview.md)

 ## View data usage policies

-In the Experience Platform UI, click **[!UICONTROL Policies]** to open the *[!UICONTROL Policies]* workspace.
+In the [!DNL Experience Platform] UI, click **[!UICONTROL Policies]** to open the *[!UICONTROL Policies]* workspace.
 In the **[!UICONTROL Browse]** tab, you can see a list of available policies, including their associated labels, marketing actions, and status.

 ![](../images/policies/browse-policies.png)